lenetherunaway/thesis_BA/README.md

 # thesis_BA
-A repository for my thesis
+A repository for my thesis models